MATF-RS19/RS024-paint/README.md

 ## About application:

-This is our project for the subject Software development under management of assistant Dr. Ivan Cukic and professor Dr. Sasa Malkov on the University of Belgrade, Facultity of Mathematics.
+This is our project for the subject Software development under management of assistant Dr. Ivan Cukic and professor Dr. Sasa Malkov on the University of Belgrade, Faculty of Mathematics.

 ## How to run?